-The Constitution and the ASX Listing Rules specify that the aggregate fees to be paid to non-executive directors for their role as a director are to be approved by shareholders at a general meeting.
-At the 2011 AGM, Shareholders approved an aggregate amount of A\$450,000 per year (including superannuation).
+The Company's constitution and the ASX Listing Rules specify that the aggregate fees to be paid to non-executive directors for their role as directors are to be approved by shareholders at a general meeting.
+The latest determination was at the 2011 AGM, whereby Shareholders approved an aggregate amount of A\$450,000 per year (including superannuation, where applicable).